The OPC and Sexual Abuse

 Concerning remarriage, MacArthur wrote

 remarriage is permitted for the faithful partner only when the divorce was on biblical grounds.
 In fact, the purpose for a biblical divorce is to make clear that the faithful partner is free to remarry, but only in the Lord.
+This is in direct opposition to the Bible.
+In Romans 7:1-3, Pauls pivotal point of the law's dominion over man hinges on its lifelong affect, only fully terminated by death.
+The prime example Paul gives is marriage: Know ye not, brethren, (for I speak to them that know the law,) how that the law hath dominion over a man as long as he liveth?
+For the woman which hath an husband is bound by the law to her husband so long as he liveth; but if the husband be dead, she is loosed from the law of her husband.
+So then if, while her husband liveth, she be married to another man, she shall be called an adulteress: but if her husband be dead, she is free from that law; so that she is no adulteress, though she be married to another man.
 In Matthew 19:9b, the Lord Jesus said whoso marrieth her which is put away doth commit adultery.
 In 1Corinthians 7:39, the Apostle Paul wrote the wife is bound by the law as long as her husband liveth.
-No exceptions for divorcees were made.
-For further information, see our paper on this entire topic of divorce and remarriage.
+No exceptions for divorcees were made; and a divorced woman is not considered to be "unmarried".
+For further information, see our paper on the entire topic of divorce and remarriage, covering every verse in the Bible which speaks to these topics.

-However, in practice, it is clearly obvious that Dr. White is an errantist, because the errantist must pick and choose which parts of Scripture are inspired and should be treated as divine, truthful and perfect, and which is not.
-His unflagging support for the Critical Text, the counterfeit text behind nearly all modern translations, is my Exhibit A in the courtroom of inerrancy!
+Jim White is a deceiver to be avoided at all costs.
+Though he boldy defends many conservative views of theology, he is like a house built on sand, not on the rock.
+It is clearly obvious that Dr. White is an errantist, because the errantist insists we do not know which Scripture (meaning, the Greek and Hebrew) are inspired and should be treated as divine, truthful and preserved down to the jot and tittle.
+His unflagging support for the critical text, the counterfeit Hebrew and Greek text behind nearly all modern translations, is Exhibit A in the courtroom of inerrancy!
 The critical text is in at least its 28th edition, meaning over 28 revisions of puts-n-takes as to what actually are the Words of God.

 The Textus-Receptus site notes the following: